;

 • Improve the hold of the crown

 However, just because you've had a root canal doesn't necessarily mean you need a post.
-Depending on your situation, a dental filling or crown might actually be a better choice.
+If your tooth is still strong, a dental filling or crown might actually be a better choice.
 These options are simpler, easier on your tooth, and more affordable.

 When is post-crown not the best solution for you?

 A post crown is not always necessary or suitable for every tooth.
-Some factors that may influence the decision to get a post-crown are:
+The decision to place a post-crown often depends on factors such as:

-• The amount of remaining tooth structure: If the tooth has enough healthy enamel and dentin to support a filling or a regular crown, a post crown may not be needed.
+• The remaining tooth structure: If the tooth has enough healthy enamel and dentin to support a filling or a regular crown, a post crown may not be needed.

 • The condition of the root canal: If the root canal is too narrow, curved, or calcified, it may be difficult or impossible to place a post without damaging the tooth or the surrounding tissues.